Disconnecting Means for PV Systems: NEC 690.13 & 690.15

 - Safety First: Equipment isolating devices must be lockable to support a safe lockout/tagout procedure.

-- Context with Rapid Shutdown: While disconnects de-energize circuits, they work alongside rapid shutdown requirements (NEC 690.12), which are designed to reduce shock hazards on the roof for firefighters.
+- Context with Rapid Shutdown: While disconnects de-energize circuits, they work alongside rapid shutdown requirements (NEC 690.12), which are designed to reduce rooftop shock hazards for firefighters.

 Primary Sources